 - Keep stress levels low.
 "The tools most of us use on a daily basis to manage stress are just as relevant for someone with schizophrenia," Jewell says.

-- Don’t skip medications; stay on the exact dose prescribed by the doctor (usually the lowest needed to control symptoms).
+- Don’t skip medications.
+Stay on the exact dose prescribed by the doctor, which is usually the lowest needed to control symptoms.

 Sometimes, people with schizophrenia feel like they have recovered from the illness or do not want medicine.
 Stopping medication is a major reason their symptoms start back up.